XueyingBai/Model-Based-Reinforcement-Learning-for-Online-Recommendation/README.md

 # Model-Based-Reinforcement-Learning-for-Online-Recommendation
-A pytorch implementation of *A Model-Based Reinforcement Learning with Adversarial Training for Online Recommendation*.
+A pytorch implementation of *A Model-Based Reinforcement Learning with Adversarial Training for Online Recommendation* (https://arxiv.org/pdf/1911.03845.pdf).

 ## Usage:
 **In the directory of RecGAN**, type command: